otimpeter/CSE-210-Prepare/README.md

 I create three videos and add comments to them, then print out all the video information using a foreach loop.

-foundation 4 : Program 4: Polymorphism with Exercise Tracking
-Fitness Tracker App
+foundation 4 :Polymorphism with Exercise Tracking Fitness Tracker App
 This program allows users to track their exercise activities at a local fitness center.
 It includes facilities for running, stationary bicycles, and swimming in the lap pool.